-SUPPLY CHAIN POLICIES & TRAINING
+SUPPLY CHAIN POLICIES

 Our commitment to respecting human rights extends throughout our supply chain to our Business Partners.
 With a complex global supply chain, it is essential that we work closely with suppliers to manage any potential risks and help build a better, more sustainable business.
+Our new Sustainable Sourcing Policy outlines our approach to ensuring the integrity, sustainability, and ethical standards of our supply chain through sourcing practices.